opf/openproject/docs/system-admin-guide/integrations/one-drive/README.md

 We recommend using the latest versions of both OneDrive/SharePoint and OpenProject to be able to use the latest features.

 ## Set up the integration

 > **Important**: You need administrator privileges in the Azure portal for your Microsoft Entra ID and in your
 > OpenProject instance to set up this integration.
+>
+> Please make sure that you configure your Azure application to have the following **API permissions**:
+>
+> - Files.ReadWrite.All - Type: Delegated
+> - Files.ReadWrite.All - Type: Application
+> - offline_access - Type: Delegated
+> - User.Read - Type: Delegated

 Navigate to **System administration -> File storages**.
 You will see the list of all storages that have already been set up.
 If no files storages have been set up yet, a banner will tell you that there are no storages yet set up.